Brandon Belt: 2022

 Following the retirement of Buster Posey, Belt became the longest tenured member of the Giants.
 In 2022, Belt batted .213/.326/.350 in 298 plate appearances.
 He had the slowest sprint speed of all Giants players, at 24.3 feet per second.
 Belt underwent season-ending surgery on September 2 to repair cartilage in his right knee.

 Toronto Blue Jays (2023)

 On January 10, 2023, Belt signed a one-year contract worth $9.3 million with the Toronto Blue Jays.
 He batted .254/.369/.490 with 19 home runs in 103 games for Toronto.
 He served mostly as a platoon designated hitter, facing primarily right-handed pitchers.
-He batted 0-for-8 with 5 strikeouts in the AL Wild Card Series.
+He went 0-for-8 with five strikeouts in the AL Wild Card Series against the Minnesota Twins.

 Belt became a free agent after the season.
-He received only one guaranteed contract offer, which he called "baffling" given his 2023 performance, but he did not sign with a team for the 2024 or 2025 season.
+He received only one guaranteed contract offer, which he called "baffling" given his 2023 performance, but he did not sign with a team for the 2024, 2025 or 2026 seasons.